-A licensed child-care center, Steppingstones, is located on the Danielson campus.
-Steppingstones is open to the public, but preference is given to QVCC staff and students.
-The center provides a quality program for preschool-aged children ages 3 to 5.
+A licensed child-care center, Steppingstones, is also located on the Danielson campus.
+Open to the public, Steppingstones provides a full program for preschool-aged children ages 3 to 5.
 In addition, the center offers an after school program for children up to 10 years of age and serves as an observation opportunity for students in child development classes.
-For more information, contact Steppingstones at 860-774-2548.
+For more information contact Steppingstones at 860-774-2548.